qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 Replace `v3.2.1-mc1.20.1` with the [latest release tag](https://github.com/iPortalTeam/ImmersivePortalsMod/tags).
 See [Jitpack](https://jitpack.io/#iPortalTeam/ImmersivePortalsMod)

 JitPack will build it when you firstly use it.
 If you encounter `Read time out`, it means that JitPack haven't finished building it yet, simply try again.

-Note: for the current latest version, use version `38770dd` (this will be resolved when new version releases)

 @tab older